robonoff/Cloud-Computing-2023-2024/Basic/README.md

 ## Cloud Basic - Storage System Deployment

 This folder drafts the required steps for deploying a cloud storage system using Docker.
-It benefits from MySQL for the database, Nextcloud for the file storage and Locust for the load testing and benchmarking.
+It exploits features from MySQL for the database, Nextcloud for the file storage and Locust for the load testing and benchmarking.

 ## Prerequisites